ABOUT MELBOURNE ART BOOK FAIR

 House is a House is a House is a House is a House: Architectures and Collaborations of Johnston Marklee – by Reto Geiser and contributors, published by Birkhäuser/Johnston Marklee/Reto Geiser, designed by MG&CO., Noemi Mollet and Reto Geiser

 The NGV gratefully acknowledges the Cornish family for their support of The Cornish Family Prize for Art and Design Publishing.
 The Melbourne Art Book Fair program is supported by Event Partner Asahi Super Dry, Partner City of Melbourne and Supporter The Copyright Agency Cultural Fund.
-The symposium is presented by the RMIT Design Futures Lab with the support of the RMIT School of Media and Communication.
+The symposium is presented by the RMIT Design Futures Lab with the support of the RMIT School of Design.
+The NGV Department of Contemporary Design and Architecture is generously supported by The Hugh D. T. Williamson Foundation.